aiglzhu/aiglzhu.github.io/_pages/about.md

   - /about.html
 ---

 I am now an Associate Professor in the School of Computer Science and Artificial Intelligence, Zhengzhou University [(ZZU)](https://www.zzu.edu.cn/).
 I obtained my Ph.D degree in [School of Computer Science and Artificial Intelligence](https://www7.zzu.edu.cn/csai/) from [ZZU](https://www.zzu.edu.cn/) in 2025, supervised by Prof. [Yafei Li](https://www7.zzu.edu.cn/csai/info/1354/3155.htm) and Prof. [Mingliang Xu](https://www7.zzu.edu.cn/csai/info/1234/2497.htm).
+I am also working for the Intelligent Cluster System Engineering Research Center of the Ministry of Education.
 My research interests span the broad area of location-aware service with particular focus on location-based services, human-machine intelligence, visualization, spatiotemporal big data, applied AI&LLM, and unmanned systems.
-I have published more than 10 technical papers, including IEEE-TKDE, IEEE-ICDE, PVLDB, IEEE-TMC, Science China Information Science, and so on.
-I have served as a reviewer for IEEE-TKDE, IEEE-ICDE, IEEE-TMC and so on.
+I have published more than 10 technical papers in top-tier international journals/conferences, including IEEE-TKDE, IEEE-ICDE, PVLDB, IEEE-TMC, Science China Information Science, and so on.
+I am serving as a reviewer for IEEE-TKDE, IEEE-ICDE, IEEE-TMC and so on.
 You can find my CV [here](/files/cv.pdf).

 <div class="image-grid" style="display: grid; grid-template-columns: repeat(4, 1fr); gap: 20px; text-align: center; margin: 30px 0;">
   <div class="image-item">